 How busy is Gatlinburg in May?
 Crowd sizes in the Smokies

-As mentioned earlier, May is can be busy, but not nearly as busy as the peak season rush we see every year between June-September.
+As mentioned earlier, May can be busy, but not nearly as busy as the peak season rush we see every year between June-September.

 Although, you will notice larger crowds begin to flood the area on Saturday mornings.
 These crowds typically linger throughout the weekend into late Sunday.